ybennani27/PCBS_Bennani_Rodregomachine/README.md

 ## Feedbacks for the course
 The programing course was actually the one I was the most looking forward, when entering the Cogmaster.
 It was one of my highest motivation to reorient my curriculum towards cognitive sciences to complete my background in social sciences and philosophy of mind, because I want to specialize in questions related to AI.
+This project made me curious and motivated to do more.

-In terms of feedbacks, I would first say that it is important to separate groups by levels because I felt horribly demotivated siting next to people who had a whole other (high) level in programing.
+In the weekly class, I would say that it is important to separate groups by levels because I felt horribly demotivated siting next to people who had a whole other (high) level in programing.
 I was always censuring myself to ask questions because they were way too "beginner level".
-I think I needed more time to assimilate the vocabulary and the general logic of coding.
+I think I needed much more time to assimilate the vocabulary and the general logic of coding.